Sovereign AI for Europe: Why the EU, Airbus, and European Industry Need On-Prem Intelligence

 European healthcare systems — from France’s Assurance Maladie to Germany’s Krankenkassen to Italy’s Servizio Sanitario Nazionale — collectively manage health records for over 450 million citizens.
 The European Health Data Space (EHDS) initiative aims to enable cross-border health data sharing, but only under strict GDPR-compliant governance frameworks.

-KynticAI is designed to enable AI-driven healthcare insights — epidemiological modelling, treatment pathway analysis, hospital resource optimisation — without processing patient data outside the healthcare provider’s own infrastructure.
-Context facts are generated locally, with provenance chains for national health data and GDPR review.
+KynticAI enables AI-driven healthcare insights — epidemiological modelling, treatment pathway analysis, hospital resource optimisation — while keeping the relationship evidence inside the healthcare provider’s own infrastructure.
+Relationship facts are generated locally, with provenance chains that support national health data and GDPR review.

 Sovereignty Is Empowerment